 Remember that guns and firearms are illegal in Mexico

 – Gasoline –

-Mexican authorities try to maintain a balance in the prices of gasoline so you can expect the price to be around that of the U.S. You can find Pemex Stations all around Rosarito but remember that on long U.S. holiday weekends there are more tourist and more demand.
-As always is a good idea to plan ahead and come prepared, you don’t want to be running on empty and have the first station you see with a long line of cars waiting.
+Mexican authorities try to maintain a balance in the prices of gasoline so you can expect the price to be around that of the U.S. You can find Pemex Stations all around Rosarito but remember that on long U.S. holiday weekends there are more tourists and more demand.
+As always is a good idea to plan ahead and come prepared while driving to baja, you don’t want to be running on empty and have the first station you see with a long line of cars waiting.